Flashky/advent-of-code-yyyy/README.md

 ### Almost done...

-1. Push the changes.
+1. Remove these instructions from ``README.md``.
-2. Remove these instructions from ``README.md`` and...
+2. Push the changes and...

 **Enjoy your new Advent of Code edition!**